GamesCreed

 Universe for Sale, PC, Review, Gameplay Screenshot, GamesCreed

 When we enter the Teahouse, our character takes off their hood.
 This is Master, a member of the cult of Detachment.
 He came to the Teahouse in order to meet with someone.
 This Teahouse is where the story’s many twists and turns start.
-You meet a few people here in the Teahouse, a priest and a cultist, some robots and a simian, to name a few.
+You meet a few people here in the Teahouse: a priest and a cultist, some robots, and a simian, to name a few.
 You can briefly chat with them before sitting down and waiting for some tea.

 After waiting for a while, Hinon, the owner of the Teahouse, brings you your order, and the guest you were waiting for appears.
 Lila is the other playable character in the story.
-She can craft small universes from different items such as rust or crystal; each universe is unique to the items they are made from.
+She can craft small universes from different items, such as rust or crystal; each universe is unique to the items they are made from.
 For example, depending on the tea you order from Hinon, you will get a different universe for each when Lila demonstrates her ability.

 Most of the game is played from the Master’s point of view in Universe for Sale, but there are times when you will play as Lila.
-Her gameplay is more routined; she’ll wake up.
+Her gameplay is more routine; she’ll wake up.
 Get dressed and create universes that she’ll sell.
 While you won’t be able to enter any of the universes you can create, it is interesting to see how many unique universes can be created from the many different ingredient combinations.
 You can also decorate Lila’s home with the money you earn from selling universes.

 Universe for Sale, PC, Review, Gameplay Screenshot, GamesCreed